HomeSpecialties › Orthopaedic Surgery

 from PGY3+

 National AOA 21 selection.
 RACS checks generic eligibility; the AOA assesses specialty criteria and ranks applicants.
-Up to four attempts are allowed.
+Eligible applicants may apply at their discretion (the 2027 regulations set no maximum attempts; a four-attempt cap applied to the 2025 intake).

 Introduction to Orthopaedics